 - Mint sprig and lime slice

 - Squeeze lime wedge into a highball glass; drop lime into the glass.
-Add mint and confectioners' sugar; muddle.
+Add sugar; muddle.
 Add ice.
+Gently press mint or slap mint; add to glass.
 Pour rum and club soda into glass; stir.
-Garnish as desired.
-Yield: 1 serving.
+Garnish with lime slice.

-Originally published as Mojito in The Taste of Home Cookbook 2007
+Originally published as Mojito in The Taste of Home Cookbook--Entertaining Edition